1990 Acura Integra RS “The A Car”

 1986 Chevrolet Camaro Z28 IROC-Z “The IROC”

 Red with T-tops, this was the coolest car in the 1980s and it was drag raced and autocrossed to death by the team.
-Was the inspiration to later race the team’s Z06 Corvette.
+It was the inspiration to later race the team’s Z06 Corvette.

 1978 Chevrolet El Camino “The LC”

-Built from junkyard parts this “business in the front, party in the back” machine won a lot of drag races for the team.
+Built from junkyard parts this “business in the front, party in the back” machine won a lot of drag races for the team and finished second in the N.H.R.A.
+High School Nationals in Phoenix, AZ.

 Radio Flyer “The Big Wheel”